|Nutritional Guidelines (per serving)|

 Although most microwave recipes call for covering the food, it is not necessary with these nachos.

 - 2 to 4 ounces tortilla chips (any kind)

-- 1 to 3 cups shredded cheddar, Monterey Jack or Mexican cheese blend
+- 1 to 3 cups cheese (cheddar, Monterey Jack, or Mexican cheese blend, shredded)

-- Heat on high for 1 minute, just until the cheese is melted.
+Heat on high for 1 minute, just until the cheese is melted.
 Be sure to watch the nachos as they cook.
 Microwave ovens vary dramatically, and so your cooking time will also vary.
 Let the nachos stand for a few minutes to finish cooking.
-Serve immediately with sour cream, fresh homemade salsa, sliced black olives, chopped fresh tomatoes and/or guacamole.